 “Earth and sky, woods and fields, lakes and rivers, the mountain and the sea, are excellent schoolmasters, and teach of us more than we can ever learn from books.” –John Lubbock

 The Good Earth is a 12 acre property located roughly 3 miles east of Shueyville.
 Our house and Education Center are perched on top of a hill and overlooks the beautiful valley below.
-We currently have a prairie in which we are trying to restore, woodlands, a century old barn, 2 chicken coops and an incredibly cute outhouse!
+We currently have a prairie in which we are trying to restore, woodlands, a century old barn, 2 chicken coops, a indoor classroom area, and an incredibly cute outhouse!
 In addition to all of that, one of our favorite parts about the farm is that there is a beautiful, clear, sandy-bottom creek running through the valley.
 It is perfect for wading and exploring.
 There are several spots along the banks that make nice private beaches.
 The opportunities are endless for children’s curiosities to run wild at The Good Earth!

 We have several animals at TGE as well!
-As of now, we have 20+ egg-laying hens and (depending on the time of year) a large number of broilers who are nearing maturity.
+As of now, we have 20+ free-range, egg-laying hens and (depending on the time of year) a large number of broilers.
 We also have friendly Nigerian Dwarf goats that love to roam around the farm and pasture.
 In January of 2018 we were also fortunate to acquire a handful baby ducklings that are part of our farm family!